The Rundown

 9. Nature’s Recipe Senior Dry Dog Food

-Best For Less Active Boston Terrier Seniors: Easily digestible
+Best For Less Active Boston Terrier Seniors: Easily digestible dog food with enough fat content to support less active senior dogs

 Check Price on Amazon

-Check Price on Chewy.com
+Check Price on Chewy

 PROS

-- Good quality ingredients, even the grains
+- Good quality ingredients with healthy grains

-- Good calorie count for seniors
+- Good calorie count to prevent seniors from gaining unnecessary weight

 CONS